What Is a Gold IRA? A Beginner’s Guide for 2026

 There are a few common methods:

-Each method has its own rules, especially when it comes to timing and taxes.
+Each method has its own rules, especially when it comes to timing, taxes, account eligibility, and whether the funds are paid directly to you or moved directly between custodians.

-If you want a deeper breakdown of the process, you can review our guide on gold IRA rollovers.
+If you want a deeper breakdown of the process, review our Gold IRA rollover guide.

-Gold IRA Transfer vs Rollover: Avoid the 20% Tax Trap
+Gold IRA Transfer vs Rollover: Avoid Costly Mistakes

-- Direct Transfer (The Safe Route): Your current IRA custodian sends the funds directly to your new Gold IRA custodian.
-You never touch the money.
-This is tax-free, penalty-free, and has no reporting limits.
+• Direct Transfer: Your current IRA custodian sends the funds directly to your new Gold IRA custodian.
+You never personally receive the money.
+A properly completed trustee-to-trustee transfer is generally the cleanest way to preserve tax-advantaged status, subject to account type, eligibility, and custodian procedures.

 Do You Actually Own the Gold?